hoprnet/hoprd-sdk-python/docs/MessagesApi.md

 body = hoprd_sdk.SendMessageBodyRequest() # SendMessageBodyRequest | Body of a message to send

 try:
-    # Send a message to another peer using a given path.
+    # Send a message to another peer using the given path.
     api_response = api_instance.send_message(body)
     pprint(api_response)
 except ApiException as e: